 These activities show students the progression and variations of the relationship of First Nations groups with Europeans and colonizers.
 Students gain a deeper understanding of First Nations history, and think critically about events in the news t...

 Students will create Canadian History Trading Cards that will serve as a visual representation of the history of Canada's growth and maturity into the great nation it is today.
+The cards will feature both image and text portions.

 Using the story of Harriet Tubman, students will learn about slavery, the Underground Railroad, and the role of conflict, struggle and human agency in history.